Business Partnership Attorneys Serving Texas

 Start Your Partnership on the Right Foot.
 Call (713) 909-7323

-Hendershot, Cannon & Hisey, P.C. is a Houston-based law firm comprised of talented, award-winning trial lawyers who know the stakes of starting a partnership, and the costs of making mistakes.
+Hendershot, Cowart & Hisey, P.C. is a Houston-based law firm comprised of talented, award-winning trial lawyers who know the stakes of starting a partnership, and the costs of making mistakes.
 With over a century of collective experience, our firm is available to assist current and prospective business owners throughout Texas and beyond in creating the contracts they need, or litigating and resolving disputes and disagreements.

 Call (713) 909-7323 or contact us online to discuss your business law needs.